August 09, 2016 / How To

 Watch the videos below!

-Check out this step-by-step video on making a cabochon bezel setting.
+Check out this step-by-step video on making a setting cabochons into a custom pendant.

 Confused about granules?
 Watch the video below to see how they are made.